fission-codes/fission-vscode/README.md

 Register a new account with Fission or link to an existing Fission account.

-### Fission: Link Account to a Web Browser
+### Fission: Link Account

-Link your CLI account to a web browser.
+Link your account in a web browser or at the command line on another device.

 ### Fission: Show Current User